SamiiRoebuck/research-blog/content/blog/competitor-analysis/aievaluation.md

 | Could    | A base model that has already been pre-trained that can be extended upon     | Because having a model that can be built upon rather than starting from scratch will be quicker                                                                                                                                                                                                            | &#x2612;      | &#x2612;   |
 | Will not | Have the model being deployed only on the cloud                              | As the web app will be a PWA, the model will need to be downloaded and deployed for edge devices to work offline                                                                                                                                                                                           | &#x2612;      | &#x2611;   |

-From this MoSCoW analyse of the two most popular tools for creating custom machine learning models, it is clear that the most logical option to go for is Google AutoML, this is due to the Google API meeting all of the must have features and IBM Watson only being able to deploy models on the cloud which is not suitable for this project.
+From this MoSCoW analysis of the two most popular tools for creating custom machine learning models, it is clear that the most logical option to go for is Google AutoML, this is due to the Google API meeting all of the must have features and IBM Watson only being able to deploy models on the cloud which is not suitable for this project.